 Protecting your retirement savings during a divorce may not be at the top of your mind when you are going through the process of splitting up with your spouse.
 The emotional toll on you and your family, after all, likely takes precedence.
 Still, your financial well-being matters, and that includes making sure that your retirement savings, including any money you have in a 401(k) or other retirement savings plan, are protected.
 There are some financial advisors who are certified divorce financial analysts (CDFAs) and can help you through this process.
 If you need an advisor, find one with SmartAsset’s free financial advisor matching tool.
 Read more

 A number of recent reports suggest that a millennial housing boom could be on the horizon.
 In the past, multiple factors – including stagnant wages and heavy student loan burdens – have kept many people between the ages of 18 and 34 out of the housing market.
 As the economy continues to improve, we might begin to see more millennial first-time homebuyers in the coming years.
 Read more

-We’ve all heard the statistic that says the primary cause of divorce is financial.
-It takes more than love to keep a marriage intact, and unfortunately, many people don’t realize that until it’s too… Read more
+We’ve all heard the statistic that says an increasingly prevalent cause of divorce is financial issues.
+It takes more than love to keep a marriage intact, and unfortunately, many people don’t realize… Read more